On the Kontsevich integral for knotted trivalent graphs

 By the factorization property, $Z(T)=Z(T_1)Z(T_2)Z(T_3)$

-In the integral's result, the short chords occurring at either renormalized part can slide up and down the unzipped edge by Lemma \ref{loc}, as they commute with the pairs of incoming long chords.
+In the integral's result, the short chords occurring at either renormalization part can slide up and down the unzipped edge by Lemma \ref{loc}, as they commute with the pairs of incoming long chords.

 In other words, $Z(T_1)$ commutes with $Z(T_2)$, and therefore $Z(T)=Z(T_2)Z(T_1)Z(T_3)$.